compendio/goldbug-manual/README.md

 ### 2.4 Symmetric encryption with AES

 Symmetric encryption uses AES - a 32-character password generated by random processes.
-Since all characters and special characters are used in the generation, the possibility set is also sufficiently large that even fast machines can not try out all variants within a short time.
-While asymmetric encryption uses a public and private key pair, in symmetric encryption it is a secret passphrase that both subscribers need to know (hence called symmetric), or later for GoldBug in the Gemini function (from Greek "Gemini") "Derived"): Both sides have to exchange and know the secret passphrase).
+Since all characters and special characters are used in the generation, the set of options is also sufficiently large that even fast machines can not try out all variants within a short time.
+While asymmetric encryption uses a public and private key pair, in symmetric encryption it is a secret passphrase that both subscribers need to know (hence called symmetric) (- or for GoldBug: in the later discussed Gemini function it is called “Gemini” (from the Greek term for "twin" derived): Both sides have to exchange and know the secret passphrase).

-GoldBug thus uses both standards as described above: asymmetric keys and / or symmetrically encrypted messages are sent by SSL / TLS (ie asymmetric) encrypted connections, and the asymmetrically encrypted message can possibly also be secured with symmetric encryption (AES) , Then GoldBug even uses three levels of encryption like this example of encapsulation (simplified, as shown without HASH / MAC or signature):
+GoldBug thus uses both standards as described above: asymmetric keys and/or symmetrically encrypted messages are sent by SSL/TLS (i.e. asymmetric) encrypted connections, and the asymmetrically encrypted message can possibly also be secured with symmetric encryption (AES), Then GoldBug even uses three levels of encryption like this example of encapsulation (simplified, as shown without HASH / MAC or signature):

 ```
  RSA-SSL/TLS (AES (Elgamal (Message)))
 ```

-Translation of this formula: First, the text message is encrypted with the public (asymmetric) key of the friend via the Elgamal algorithm, then the encrypted text is encrypted again (password) with an AES algorithm (symmetric) (a second time) (and secured) and this capsule is then sent to the friend through the existing SSL / TLS (using RSA) encrypted (asymmetric) connection.
+Translation of this formula: First, the text message is encrypted with the public (asymmetric) key of the friend via the Elgamal algorithm, then the encrypted text is encrypted again  with an AES algorithm (symmetric password) (a second time) (and secured) and this capsule is then sent to the friend through the existing SSL/TLS (using RSA) encrypted (asymmetric) connection.

-If an HTTP listener is set up and the encrypted message capsule is not sent via HTTPS - ie the third encryption layer, via an SSL / TLS connection - the cipher text of the message capsule can also be viewed in the browser.
+If an HTTP listener is set up and the encrypted message capsule is not sent via HTTPS - over the third encryption layer, via an SSL/TLS connection - the cipher text of the message capsule can also be viewed in the browser.
 It turns out that even with two encryption layers only cipher test is sent (see illustration from the practice demo of Adams / Maier 2016).

 Figure: ciphertext

 ![Abbildung: Ciphertext](/images/ciphertext_scan_goldbug.png)

-It is also possible to exchange the symmetric passphrase (the AES) with the remote station using established asymmetric (SSL / TLS) encryption.
-The passphrase can be automatically generated or manually defined, as we will see later in the Gemini / Call function ("Cryptographic Calling", which was introduced with GoldBug (or the Spot-on Kernel Project)) , There are hardly any other - also open source - applications that include a (end-to-end) end-to-end encryption from one participant to the other participant, in which the user can manually and individually define the passphrase (eg an AES string).
+It is also possible to exchange the symmetric passphrase (the AES) with the remote station using established asymmetric (SSL/TLS) encryption.
+The passphrase can be automatically generated or manually defined, as we will see later in the Gemini/Call-function ("Cryptographic Calling", which was introduced with GoldBug (and the Spot-on Kernel Project)), There are hardly any other - also open source - applications that include an end-to-end (e2e) encryption from one participant to the other participant, in which the user can manually and individually define the passphrase (e.g. an AES string).

 A (symmetric) end-to-end encryption is thus to differentiate from the point-to-point encryption.
-Therefore, the word "end-to-end" end-to-end encryption is also added (better still: end-to-end symmetric end-to-end encryption) - because it's about that only the participant Alice and the participant Bob the secret passphrase know.
+Therefore, the word "continuous" end-to-end encryption is also added (better still: continuous symmetric end-to-end encryption) - because it's about that only the participant Alice and the participant Bob the secret passphrase know.
 Point-to-point encryption would be when Alice connects to the server and then the server connects to Bob.
-This may mean that the server can read the message, so it unpacks and repackages, especially if there is an asymmetric key between the participants and the server located in the middle.
+This may mean that the server can read the message, so it unpacks and repackages the message, especially if there is an asymmetric key between the participants and the server located in the middle.

-Instead, GoldBug offers end-to-end symmetric end-to-end encryption that can not only be manually defined, but can also be instantaneously renewed with automation (this is called cryptographic calling, see below).
+Instead, GoldBug offers continuous symmetric end-to-end encryption that can not only be manually defined, but can also be instantaneously renewed with automation (this is called cryptographic calling, see below).

-This special way of mixing PKI and AES as well as transfer via an SSL / TLS connection - or a special feature when unpacking the encrypted capsule - is referred to as echo protocol, which is to be deepened in the following section, because it still contains one further characteristics when sending to the network.
+This special way of mixing PKI and AES as well as having a transfer via a SSL/TLS connection in place  is referred to as echo protocol, which is to be deepened in the following section, because it still contains one further characteristics when sending to the network:  a special feature when unpacking the encrypted capsule.
 So what exactly is the specific Echo protocol?

 ## 3 What is the Echo Protocol?

-With the Echo-Protokoll is meant - simply put - that
+With the Echo-Protocol is meant - simply put - that

-* Firstly, every message transmission is encrypted ...
+* Firstly, every message transmission is encrypted...

  Example: